Menu

 If you want to go on a bit of a scrambling adventure, you can climb into Robinson Gorge.

 Plan at least 2 hours if you want to explore the gorge a bit.
-Take plenty of water, you’ll be quite exposed to the sun.
+Take plenty of water, you’ll be exposed to the sun for most of your adventure.

 Take the Robinson Gorge Lookout track until you see the turn-off (almost at the lookout).

-It’s a steep descent into the gorge and there are no markers, including to the track back up.
-However, lots of people have left informal markers so just make sure you take a good look and remember where the track out starts.
+It’s a steep descent into the gorge and there are no markers in the gorge or to the track back up.
+However, lots of people have left informal markers so just make sure you take a good look, maybe take a photo and remember where the track out starts.

 When you get to the base of the gorge, you can turn left or right.